uijl/uijl.github.com_blog/content/posts/benefit-of-scoring-right-before-the-break.md

 ### Conclusion

-This shows that the Dutch commentators are right when they come with their favorite open door.
-For a trailing team there seems to be a significant boost when they score right before the break.
+The analysis above shows that the Dutch commentators are right when they come with their favorite open door.
+Of course the data is limited, but for a trailing team, option 3 and option 4, there seems to be a significant boost when they score right before the break.

 <br>
 **This was my first blog post.
 If you have any recommendations, please contact me on [Twitter](https://www.twitter.com/jorisdenuijl "Twitter of Joris") or [GitHub](https://github.com/uijl/uijl.github.io_code "GitHub of Joris").
 And if you like it, please share!**